Nitroson/Nitroson/README.md

 **Talking about Personal Stuffs! :-X**

-- 🔭 I’m currently an intern at trestle academy Ghana ,improving my data science and python skills and machine learning.
+- 🔭 I'm interested in all things related to Big Data, AI , RPA and Machine Learning.

-- 🌱 I’m currently learning **certified python for data science and machine learning**
+- 🌱 I’m currently learning **RPA**

 - 💬 Ask me about **Data analysis, Python and Statistics.**